-In the context of the recently announced copyright legislation, Bill C-32, enclosed you will find CLA's Position Statement, "Protecting the Public Interest in the Digital World: The views of the Canadian Library Association / Association canadienne des bibliothèques on Bill C-32, An Act to Amend the Copyright Act".
+In the context of the recently re-introduced copyright legislation, enclosed you will find CLA's Position Statement "Protecting the Public Interest in the Digital World Revisited for Bill C-11: The views of the Canadian Library Association / Association canadienne des bibliothèques on Bill C-11, An Act to Amend the Copyright Act".
 This Statement outlines the copyright issues of greatest importance and concern to the library community.

-I would greatly appreciate the opportunity to meet with you to discuss our concerns and the crucial role the library community plays in providing access to information and all forms of material to the 21 million Canadians who are members and regular users of libraries in this country.
+I would greatly appreciate the opportunity to meet with you to discuss our concerns and the crucial role the library community plays in providing access to information and all forms of material to the 21 million Canadians who are members and regular users of libraries in this country